owenzlz/EgoHOS/README.md

 ## Other Resouces

 We used other resources for the applications, i.e. mesh reconstruction, video inpainting, in our paper.
-The lists are below:

 1. Image Inpainting - LaMa:
 2. Video Inpainting - Flow-edge Guided Video Completion: [https://github.com/vt-vl-lab/FGVC](https://github.com/vt-vl-lab/FGVC)
 3. Mesh Reconstruction of Hand-Object: